EXCLUSIVE-S.Korea in talks with mRNA vaccine makers to make up to 1 bln doses -govt official | Health

 - Korea Rep

-It's not immediately clear how advanced these talks are and whether and when a deal will be agreed.
-BioNTech declined to comment, Moderna and CureVac did not reply to Reuters' requests for comments.

-A Pfizer spokesperson said the company is making efforts to enhance its COVID-19 vaccine supply chain but added "we do not have anything specific to announce at this time."
-Lee declined to name local vaccine makers which have the capacity to produce mRNA vaccines immediately, but a government source said they include Hanmi Pharmaceuticals Co Ltd and Quratis Co Ltd.

-Hanmi confirmed that it has a big capacity reserved for Sanofi's diabetes drug and it can be used for COVID-19 vaccine production as the Sanofi project has stalled.
 Quratis, which makes a tuberculosis vaccine, said its new factory built last year can now be used for mRNA vaccine production.
+Shares in Hanmi erased early losses and rose nearly 7% on Monday after the Reuters report, and its top shareholder Hanmi Science jumped 10.3%.

+South Korea has deals to buy 106 million doses of mRNA vaccines from Pfizer and Moderna to cover full vaccination of its population of 52 million this year.
+The government said last week it would purchase more mRNA shots to use them as a booster shot next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)